Dan Feltes

 Dan Feltes (born March 23, 1979) is an American lawyer, a member of the Democratic Party, and represented the 15th district of the New Hampshire Senate from 2014 until 2020.
-He was also the Democratic nominee for governor of New Hampshire in 2020, losing in a landslide to incumbent Republican Chris Sununu.

-Feltes was chair of the Senate Ways & Means committee and was vice chair of the Finance, Energy & Natural Resources, and Rules & Enrolled Bills committees.
 At the age of 39, Feltes became the youngest Majority Leader in the history of the New Hampshire Senate.

-Feltes and his wife, Erin, are both natives of Iowa, and they moved back to Iowa in the fall of 2021 after Erin accepted a job at the University of Iowa.
+Feltes was characterized by Steve Shurtleff, the former Speaker of the New Hampshire House, as the most effective consensus builder at the State House in two decades.
+He was the Democratic nominee for governor in 2020, he now teaches at Iowa Law school, and is a practicing attorney at Iowa Legal Aid.

 Early life and career

 Feltes grew up in Dubuque, Iowa.
 He earned his undergraduate degree from the University of Northern Iowa, a J.D. degree from the University of Iowa College of Law and a Master of Public Policy degree from Georgetown University.
 Dan grew up in a working-class family, with his father working in a furniture factory for his entire adult life and his mother working part-time jobs while raising four children.
 While in law school at The University of Iowa, Feltes led a service trip of 45 Iowa law students to New Orleans following Hurricane Katrina to help victims with legal services.

 Feltes then worked as a legal aid attorney for almost a decade in New Hampshire.
 For four years he led the Housing Justice Project, overseeing the staff, grants, and legal work on housing access issues, including fighting housing discrimination and stopping foreclosures by big banks.
 Feltes twice co-authored the statewide analysis of impediments to fair housing choice.
 As a legal aid attorney, Feltes worked with then State Senator Maggie Hassan to expand unemployment insurance to part-time workers, which eventually became a lifeline to workers in the Market Basket labor dispute.